cnipr/examples/Search/recipe_search_java/README.md

 4. Clone the elastic/examples repo.

-5. Start IntelliJ and Import project `examples/Search/recipe_search_java`, select "import from external model", choose "Maven" then hit next.
+5. Start IntelliJ and Import project `examples/Search/recipe_search_java`, select "File ->New -> project from existing sources ->import from external model", choose "Maven" then hit next.
 Continue hitting next until the project is open (along the way you may have to select a Java SDK).

 6. Seed Elasticsearch index with initial recipe data.
 In IntelliJ Run the file `IndexRecipesApp` located in `src/main/java/com/elastic/recipe`.